Skip to content

 Step 3: Improve the command-line experience (optional)

-We recommend adding these small functions to your $HOME/.bashrc or $HOME/.zshrc to improve the command-line experience:
+We recommend adding these small functions to your $HOME/.bashrc or $HOME/.zshrc:

 1. Add a shell function to your shell configuration file that makes it easy to switch between AWS CLI profiles: